 Home to the coffee filter, an early 20th-century invention that gave rise to modern brewed coffee.
 Germans today still prefer their coffee brewed, a first cup often accompanied by a hearty breakfast.
 Later in the day, coffee is commonly enjoyed while standing in a shop called a Stehkaffee (literally, standing coffee).
 As in many other parts of the world, Germans today are discovering the pleasures of truly finer coffee, prepared with deep expertise and care.

-Making a strong case for World Coffee Loving Champ, the countries of northern Europe hold the current record coffee consumption per person.
+Making a strong case for World Coffee Loving Champ, the countries of northern Europe hold the current record for coffee consumption per person.
 Scandinavians like their coffee lightly roasted, slowly and carefully prepared.